nelsonrosario89/cloud_compliance_readiness_toolkit/README.md

 ---

 ## How This Maps
-This toolkit is designed to mirror key responsibilities from Fortreum's GRC Engineering and Advisory roles:
+This toolkit is designed to mirror key responsibilities for GRC Engineering and Advisory roles:

 - **Control mapping & inventory**
   - `/frameworks`, `/controls`, and `/labs` demonstrate the ability to